Sebastian-GR/Sebastian-GR.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Estadística"
+title: "Estadística II"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
 venue: "Universidad de Buenos Aires, Facultad de Ciencias Económicas"
 date: 2016-01-01 / Actualidad
-location: "City, Country"
+location: "Buenos Aires, Argentina"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.